-Managing training can be a daunting task.
+Managing training, and optimizing instructor led training, can be a daunting task.
 There’s a want for more—more sessions delivered, more registered participants, more sales, more certifications renewed.
-But of course, there’s the urgency to use less: less resources, less budget, less time.
+But of course, there’s the urgency to use less.
+Less resources, less budget, less time.

-A Training Resource Management System (TRMS or Training Management System) is specifically designed to address this burden: by integrating and optimizing all the back-office training processes, a Training Resource Management System is the best tool for Instructor-Led Training management.
+A Training Resource Management System (TRMS or Training Management System) is specifically designed to address this burden.
+By integrating and optimizing all the back-office training processes, a Training Resource Management System is the best tool for optimizing Instructor-Led Training management—Face-to-Face or Virtual.

 This article goes over the 6 main benefits that training organizations can expect from using a Training Resource Management System.